 Include morphine and oxycodone.
 These drugs bind to molecules on cells known as opioid receptors, which are the same receptors that respond to heroin.
 They release large amounts of dopamine in the brain and can strongly reinforce the act of taking the drug.
 These drugs can make you feel sleepy, nauseous, and constipated.

-Such as Ritalin, have similar effects to cocaine and cause a buildup of dopamine.
-This makes the body expect such large amounts of dopamine so when it does not receive it, creates depression and a loss of joy in activities that used to be pleasurable.
-These drugs can make you feel paranoid and cause your temperature to rise sometimes to dangerous levels.
+Stimulants such as Ritalin have similar effects to cocaine and cause a buildup of dopamine.
+The body begins to expect such large amounts of dopamine that when it does not receive it, depression may result.
+These drugs can make you feel paranoid and sometimes cause your temperature to rise to dangerous levels.

 The Interactive Drug Wheel